KHP-Informatics/illumina-array-protocols/README.md

 We need to build into the pipeline a method to detect and/or flag these variants for removal, either, before or after the GenomeStudio stage.

-- A variant that is represented more than once, but given a different Illumina Id.
+- A variant that is represented more than once, but given a different Illumina identifier.
     - same probe sequence
     - different Illumina identifier string either `IlmnID` or `Name`
 - A variant whose probe sequence maps more than once to the reference genome
-    - Probe A and or Probe B have CIGAR 50M and map > 1
+    - Probe A and or Probe B have `CIGAR == 50M` and map `> 1`
     - check that variant is not counted twice : where Probe A == Probe B